ryotamine/schoodle/README.md

 # Schoodle Project

-Schoodle is a full-stack web application built with HTML, CSS, JS, jQuery, AJAX, Node, Express, SQL, and Knex that allows users to schedule events and share them with others.
+Schoodle is a full-stack web application built with HTML, CSS, JavaScript, jQuery, AJAX, Bootstrap, Node, Express, EJS, and PostgreSQL that allows users to schedule events and share them with others.

 ## Final Product